nikiforosbotis/StableMarriage/README.md

 {"ada": "abe", "bea": "bob", "cat": "cal"}
 ```

-The program can be called with the following ways:
+The program can be run with the following ways:

 * `python3 stable_marriage.py -m <input_filename>`, which outputs the solution that is optimized for the men.
 The script produces a JSON representation of the solution:`{ "man": "woman", "another_man": "another_woman", ...}`.
 * `python3 stable_marriage.py -m <input_filename> -o <output_filename>`, which also outputs the solution that is optimized for the men.
 The script is saved on a file named `output_filename`.